gesteves/kona/README.md

 ## Setup

-Kona leverages Middleman's [data files](https://middlemanapp.com/advanced/data-files/) functionality by making API calls to various services, manipulating the responses as needed, and dropping the data in the `data/` folder as JSON files, which makes them available as data in the app's templated and helper methods.
+Kona leverages Middleman's [data files](https://middlemanapp.com/advanced/data-files/) functionality by making API calls to various services, manipulating the responses as needed, and dropping the data in the `data/` folder as JSON files, which makes them available as data in the app's templates and helper methods.
 To do this, you'll need to set up these services and add the necessary credentials as environment variables.
 Check out the `.env.example` file in the repo to see the credentials you'll need.

 ### Required services